clerk/javascript/packages/gatsby-plugin-clerk/README.md

 ---

+> [!IMPORTANT]
+> Starting August 1, 2024, the Gatsby SDK is entering a one-month notice period.
+We are actively seeking a new community maintainer.
+For full details, please see our [changelog](https://clerk.com/changelog/2024-08-01-gatsby-eol).

 ## Overview

 Clerk is the easiest way to add authentication and user management to your Gatsby application.
 Add sign up, sign in, and profile management to your application in minutes.